jimmoffitt/pi-adventures/README.md

 ## Random notes:

-First attempt to contruct complete, independent Tweets when streaming with Ruby curb:
+First attempt to construct complete, independent Tweets when streaming with Ruby curb:

 ```ruby